 How to succeed in hiring restaurant employees

-With so many challenges up against you, you’re probably wondering how you can possibly succeed in hiring restaurant employees.
+With so many challenges against you, you’re probably wondering how you can possibly succeed in hiring restaurant employees.
 Here are 9 ways to improve your hiring efforts and employ rock star staff at your restaurant.

 1. Find support for restaurant recruiting

 Restaurant managers should seek recruiting support, whether from the corporate headquarters, other employees or resources online.
 By learning the best practices for screening, interviewing, writing job descriptions, managing expectations, candidate selection, and other areas of recruiting, restaurant managers can improve the hiring process overall.
-A little know-how goes a long way when it comes to effective hiring!
+A little know-how goes a long way when it comes to effective hiring.

 2. Determine which roles you need to fill

-Your establishment will most likely need a manager, shift managers, cooks, servers, kitchen staff, and dishwashers.
+Your establishment will most likely need a manager, shift managers, back of house staff including line cooks, servers, kitchen staff, and dishwashers.
 However, depending on the type and size of your restaurant, you might also need to look for bartenders, hosts and bus persons.